Work with us

 How to apply

-If you’re interested in applying to become an Outreach STEM Ambassador, you are invited to come along to one of our information sessions on one of the following dates:
+If you’re interested in applying to become an Outreach STEM Ambassador, you are invited to come along to one of our information sessions.
+The next round will take place in October 2020.

 Please note, only those who have attended an information session will be invited for an interview for supporting roles or a training session for leading roles.